vallettea/pressure-sensor/README.md

-## A low cost differential pressure sensor base on arduino
+## A low cost differential pressure sensor based on arduino

 #### Context